LR 2200-1 Authorization of Bankruptcy Appellate Panel (BAP) to Hear and Determine Appeals

 (b) Place of Filing

-All documents required or permitted to be filed by the district or bankruptcy court local rules or orders or other applicable law until the docketing of the appeal in the district court as defined in LR 2200-5, are to be filed with the bankruptcy court clerk.
-All documents filed in the appeal thereafter must be filed with the district court clerk.
+Except as otherwise required or permitted by statute or Part VIII of the Rules of Bankruptcy Procedure, all documents required or permitted to be filed by the district or bankruptcy court local rules or orders or other applicable law are to be filed with the bankruptcy clerk until the district clerk dockets notice that the record has been transmitted or is available electronically.
+All documents filed in the appeal thereafter must be filed with the district clerk.

-The appellant's opening memorandum must be accompanied by an "Excerpt of Record."
-The Excerpt of Record must be separately bound, be prefaced by a Table of Contents, and contain true copies of all documents listed in Bankruptcy Rule 8009(b), along with any other portions of the bankruptcy files and records appellant has designated as part of the record on appeal and on which the party is relying on appeal, including the applicable portion of any transcript.
-An appellee may also file with its memorandum an Excerpt of Record containing materials required to be included but omitted by appellant, and/or other portions of the record upon which the appellee will rely.
-Copies used for the Excerpt of Record may either be made from the document in the bankruptcy court file or from a copy of that document which has been retained by the party.
-Copies need not be certified by the bankruptcy court clerk as a true copy of the original document.
-In deciding the appeal, the district court may consider only those portions of the bankruptcy court record that have been submitted in the Excerpts of Record.
+The excerpt of record that must accompany a brief as an appendix must contain true copies of all documents listed in Bankruptcy Rule 8018(b).
+Copies used for the excerpt of record may either be made from the document in the bankruptcy court file or from a copy of that document that has been retained by the party.
+Copies need not be certified by the bankruptcy clerk as a true copy of the original document.
+In deciding the appeal, the district court may consider only those portions of the bankruptcy court record that have been submitted in the excerpts of record.

-(f) Time for Filing Memoranda / Motions for Extension of Time To File Memoranda
+(e) Time for Filing Briefs/Motions for Extension of Time To File Briefs

-The time for filing the appellant's memorandum, appellee's memorandum, and all reply memoranda will be forty (40) days, thirty (30) days, and fourteen (14) days respectively, in lieu of the time limits specified in Bankruptcy Rule 8009(a).
-Any motion for extension of time to file a memorandum must be filed within the time limit prescribed by these rules for the filing of such memorandum and must be accompanied by a proof of service.
+Any motion for extension of time to file a brief must be filed within the time limit for the filing of such brief and must be accompanied by a proof of service.
 The motion is to be supported by a declaration stating: